holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 ### `AppBundleSource::Bundle` removed

-**Note: This information is only relevant if you're building a runtime or using Tryorama's [`Conductor.prototype.installApp`](https://github.com/holochain/tryorama/blob/main/docs/tryorama.conductor.installapp.md) method.** The `Bundle` option (deprecated in 0.4.2) is now removed from [`AppBundleSource`](https://docs.rs/holochain_types/0.5.2/holochain_types/app/enum.AppBundleSource.html).
+**Note: This information is only relevant if you're building a runtime or using Tryorama's [`Conductor.prototype.installApp`](https://github.com/holochain/tryorama/blob/main/docs/tryorama.conductor.installapp.md) method, either directly or through a helper like `scenario.addPlayersWithApps`.** The `Bundle` option (deprecated in 0.4.2) is now removed from [`AppBundleSource`](https://docs.rs/holochain_types/0.5.2/holochain_types/app/enum.AppBundleSource.html).
 If you need to pass bundle bytes to the admin API's `InstallApp` endpoint, use [`AppBundleSource::Bytes`](https://docs.rs/holochain_types/0.5.2/holochain_types/app/enum.AppBundleSource.html#variant.Bytes) (introduced in 0.4.2) and pass the bytes of an entire hApp bundle file instead.

 Note that, as a conductor API endpoint, `InstallApp` is also affected by [the enum serialization change](#enums-in-the-conductor-ap-is-are-serialized-differently):